splunk/public-o11y-docs/gdi/opentelemetry/components/smartagent-receiver.rst

 Add additional metrics
 --------------------------------------------

-To ingest additional metrics using monitors, add the ``extraMetrics`` field to the monitor configuration.
+To ingest additional metrics using Smart Agent monitors, add the ``extraMetrics`` field to the monitor configuration.
 For example:

 .. code-block:: yaml